Pillar 1

 Research-to-Production Translation

-Risk-based prioritisation deployed as a real microservice on real CI/CD; vision paper on post-execution defect attribution.
+Risk-based prioritisation deployed as a real microservice on real CI/CD; empirical study of post-execution defect attribution (under review at Springer EMSE).
 Papers C & F.

 Research questions driving the program